Generating code

 Protobuf plugins are executables that accept .proto

-file inputs and generate various outputs (.dart
+file inputs and generate various outputs (.dart files in this case).

 Performing generation on a remote machine makes local setup easier